 The Scientist Lists Roswell Park Among 'Best Places to Work in Academia'

-Roswell Park Cancer Institute (RPCI) has once again been counted among the Best Places to Work in Academia.
+Roswell Park Comprehensive Cancer Center (Roswell Park) has once again been counted among the Best Places to Work in Academia.
 The 2012 Best Places list was compiled by The Scientist from its 10th annual survey of full-time life scientists working in academic or noncommercial research institutions.

 For the past 10 years, The Scientist’s Best Places to Work in Academia surveys have asked academic researchers across the world to share feedback about their institution and highlight the aspects of work they value the most.

 Roswell Park has often ranked highly on the Best Places to Work in Academia list, and was also included on The Scientist’s 2012 Best Places to Work: Postdocs listing.